turingschool/career-development-curriculum/module_four/negotiations.md

 * **Create Leverage:** Reach out to other companies that you're interviewing with and let them know that you've received another offer and that you're most interested in an opportunity with their company.
 Then ask *"do you know what your timeline is for making a hiring decision?"* as a way to leverage your offer.
   * This puts the ball in their court and tells the company that you a person who is sought after, which increase their interest
   * When you find out timelines from the other companies you're interviewing with, let the offering company know that you're very thankful and excited for the opportunity, but you're also deep in the process with "x number" of companies, and it's too early into your career to burn any bridges; you'd like to honor the process.
 Could you give them an answer by "X" date?

+  Ian: If I have an offer but want to sound more interested in other companies, say "I have another offer, it's expiring within this time; I'm going to ask them for an extension because I want to keep working with you." -- letting them know interest but also making sure you are still pursuing the other offer; wanting to evaluate all companies

 * **Negotiating the Offer:** Once you have all the facts and can make a decision, go back to the company:
   * Eliminate passive language when negotiating, but always be generous and respectful.